adwaithkm1/webhook/README.md

 python discord_file_uploader.py /path/to/your/local/file.jpg --api https://webhook-og7v.onrender.com/api/webhook/upload
 ```

+## Deployment Options

-## Deployment to Render.com
+### Option 1: Deploy to Render.com

-This application is configured for easy deployment to Render.com:
+This application is already configured for easy deployment to Render.com using the included `render.yaml` file:

 1. Push this repository to GitHub, GitLab, or Bitbucket.